 Liposuction is a cosmetic surgery procedure that involves suctioning fat from the body.
 A tool called a cannula is inserted under the skin, and targeted areas of fat deposits are removed.
 In some cases, a laser assists in loosening and liquefying fat for easier removal.
 Common areas are neck, knees, stomach and hips, where stubborn fat tends to accumulate and is difficult to remove using other methods.

 Liposuction can fix a wide array of small target areas.
 The versatility of the procedure has many interested, but not all fit the qualifications of the procedure.
 The American Society of Plastic Surgeons recommends that liposuction candidates:

 You may not be a candidate if you are looking for liposuction as a means of weight loss instead of body shaping.
 While weight loss does occur from liposuction, it is a side effect and not the ultimate goal.
 Liposuction is meant for sculpting and reshaping, and the results can be reversed with weight gain.

 Before the procedure, you will be asked to remain on a healthy diet and exercise regimen.
-You will consult with your surgeon on your specific goals, and together, you will decide which areas you will treat with what types of liposuction.
+You will consult with Houston Plastic surgeon Dr. Schusterman on your specific goals, and together, you will decide which areas you will treat with what types of liposuction.
 The procedure itself usually lasts around 45 minutes, and depending on the location of treatment, will either be under general anesthesia or local anesthetics.
 You may be asked to wear a compression garment to reduce swelling in the days following your procedure.
 You can expect to have some degree of soreness after the procedure that gradually gets better after a few days.
 You may experience some site tenderness for up to eight weeks.

 Are the results permanent?